-There exists an extensive literature on FDI determinants during the last thirty years, applying Dunning's (1980) ownership, location and internalization approach (OLI) and examining the macro determinants of FDI inflows.
-Recent studies have also focused on qualitative factors such as host country policies, political stability and infrastructure, and more export oriented MNE strategies and have been well documented (Lall, 1997, UNCTAD, 2009, 2012).
-Specific FDI determinants in the literature on developed economies focus on market size and growth, trade openness, risk reducing policies, tax rates and incentives and relative exchange rates.
-Studies of FDI determinants in emerging markets often include measures of labor costs and labor skills, access to regional markets and domestic market size factors (Blonigen, 2005).
+In the extensive literature on FDI, much of the recent research has applied Dunning's (1980) ownership, location and internalization approach (OLI) and examined relative factor endowments (Helpman, 1984), openness to trade (Hejazi and Safarian 1999), comparative advantage and institutional factors (Bush et al., 2003).
+Other studies of the determinants of FDI have focused on economic conditions, host country policies and MNE strategies and have been well documented (Lall, 1997, UNCTAD, 2009, 2012).
+Specific FDI determinants in developed economies tend to focus on market size and growth, infrastructure, risk reducing policies, tax rates stability and strength of the currency, and tax incentives.
+In addition, studies of FDI determinants in emerging markets often include measures of labor costs and labor skills, trade openness and market size factors (Blonigen,2005).

 There have been a number of papers focusing on FDI in the European Union.
-Barrell and Pain (1996 and 1997) analyzed U S FDI in Europe and concluded that market size and factor costs are important determinants as well as labor market efficiency.
-Beer and Cory (1996) for a sample of 11 E U counties, found market size and wage differentials have a significant impact on overall U S FDI but not tax rates or infrastructure proxies.
-Among more recent research, Bevan and Estrin (2004) and Woolf (2006) found that country risk, labor costs, host market size, and EU accession were important determinants in attracting overall FDI in Europe.
-Foad (2007) analyzed U S FDI in seventeen European countries from 1983 to 2004 with similar empirical results.
+Barrell and Pain (1996 and 1997) developed a theoretical model to analyze U S FDI in Europe and concluded that market size and factor costs are important determinants as well as labor market efficiency and stability.
+Beer and Cory (1996), in their empirical study of U S FDI in the European Union, add to traditional factors of market size, labor costs, and trade flows, proxy independent variables for infrastructure and taxes.
+The authors use gross fixed capital formation and government tax revenues as a percentage of GDP as their proxies.
+For their sample of 11 E U counties, market size and wage differentials have a significant impact on overall U S FDI but neither of their proxies are validated for specific host countries.
+Bevan and Estrin (2004) established that country risk, labor costs, host market size, EU accession and gravity factors were significant determinants in attracting overall FDI in Europe.
+Wolf (2006) examined the effect of taxes on FDI inflows for the enlarged E U and concluded that corporate tax rates controlling for country characteristics were insignificant for total inward FDI as were wage factors.
+Foad (2007) analyzed data on U S FDI in seventeen European countries from 1983 to 2004 and validates export market access and Euro membership as factors having an impact on U S FDI during the period.
 The significance of market size, corporate tax rates and labor cost were confirmed by Torrisi et al (2009a, 2011) who also found privatization to be important in attracting foreign investment into Poland and that E U enlargement and Euro membership were significant positive factors in FDI inflows into Belgium but may have had a negative impact on the United Kingdom (Torrisi, 2014).